Find Affordable College Courses

 Virginia Military Institute landed the #10 spot in the 2023 rankings for the best value economics programs.
 VMI is a small public school located in the town of Lexington.

-In-state tuition fees for undergraduate students at VMI are $19,670 per year.
+The average tuition and fees for an in-state undergraduate at VMI are $19,670 a year.
 The average amount in student loans that economics majors at VMI take out is $19,750.

 VMI did well in our overall quality rankings, too.
 It placed #2 on our Best Economics Schools in Virginia list.